pedromvaz/sql-portfolio/covid-19/README.md

 # Covid-19

-This project was created in MySql, and is based on the dataset [Data on the daily number of new reported COVID-19 cases and deaths by EU/EEA country](https://www.ecdc.europa.eu/en/publications-data/data-daily-new-cases-covid-19-eueea-country) provided by the **ECDC**.
+This project was created in MySql, and is based on the dataset [COVID-19 Data Explorer](https://ourworldindata.org/the-coronavirus-pandemic-data-explorer) provided by [Our World In Data](https://ourworldindata.org/).

+At the time of writing this README file, the dataset is almost 90MB in size, so I will not be putting it in my repository.
+You can download it [here](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv).

 ## Installing MySql